 Watercolor Tutorial FAQs

 Hi, I'm Dennis Pendleton, and I am happy to answer any watercolor questions you have!
 Just send your watercolor questions using the form.

 To answer some of my student's most common questions, I've compiled a great list of supplies below.
-Over the last few years of doing the workshop and a lifetime of painting on location, I have reduced my supplies to the following essentials so this is my official Workshop Supply List for my watercolor workshops.
+Over the last several years of teaching Watercolor Workshops and a lifetime of painting on location, I have reduced my supplies to the following essentials so this is my official Workshop Supply List for my watercolor workshops.

 Find out about upcoming classes, workshops, urban sketching events & get watercolor tips in your email:

 Light jacket or sweatshirt.
 Long lightweight pants or jeans work best.
 I always bring a couple pairs of shorts also.
 A large white shirt is handy as a smock and the long sleeves keep the sun off (I got a used one at Goodwill).
 Wear a brimmed hat.
 Sunglasses are useful but I don’t paint with them on.
 Comfortable shoes and plenty of socks.
 I don’t wear sandals because sometimes we might walk over rough terrain however, everywhere we go is a short and easy walk.
 One casual outfit for evening is nice.
 Taos is a laid back community and anything goes but, by evening, it is nice to change from your painting clothes.

 Sun block is essential - time flies when you are painting outside and before you know it you have been under the sun for several hours.
 Insect spray is a good idea and I sometimes even spray the ground where I set up.
 I have a small folding umbrella I take every year but I have yet to use it.
 I do have a painting plan in case of a rainy or extremely windy day.
 Sports bottle for drinking water.

 I use three different set-ups according to location, time available and my mood.